quaderno/quaderno-ruby/README.md

  Quaderno::Expense.find(id) #=> Quaderno::Expense
 ```

-will return the expense with the id passed ass parameter.
+will return the expense with the id passed as parameter.

 ### Creating a new expense
 ```ruby